 Students who are eligible for an incentive grant and leave a postgraduate ITE programme before its completion will not be entitled to any grant.

 Incentive grants for eligible students resuming an eligible programme, or starting an eligible programme where entry has been deferred (suspended), will be eligible to claim the two instalments.
 Students will only remain eligible for the incentive grant if the deferment of their programme is no longer than one academic year.

 If you have any questions related to eligibility, you should discuss this with your ITE provider and if not resolved contact ITEIncentives@gov.wales

 What grant is available?

-Under these schemes an incentive grant of up to £5,000 is available and will be paid in two instalments of £2,500 to eligible students.
+Since September 2019 under these schemes an incentive grant of up to £5,000 is available and will continue be paid in two instalments of £2,500 to eligible students.

 No grant will be paid to a person unless they have made an application to the Welsh Ministers, care of the Welsh Government.

 2018 to 2019 academic year

 Under this scheme an incentive grant of up to £3,000 alongside the training grant funding of £2000 for the Welsh Medium Improvement Scheme, is available to eligible students who undertaking eligible ITE programmes that started between 1 September 2018 and 31 August 2019.
 This grant will be paid in two instalments £500 and £2,500.